its-magick/browser-agent/README.md

-# 🤖 HuggingScrape - Because Life's Too Short for Manual Scraping
+# 🤖 BrowserAgent - Because Life's Too Short for Manual Scraping

 Need web data but tired of wrestling with XPaths and CSS selectors?
 HuggingScrape is your AI-powered web scraping butler!
 Just tell it what you want in plain English, sit back, and watch the magic happen.
 No PhD in DOM manipulation required!